jandubois/rancher-desktop-downloads/PLAN.md

-# Rancher Desktop Download Counter Project Plan
+# Rancher Desktop Download Counter Project

-This document outlines the plan to create a system for tracking the download counts of Rancher Desktop release assets over time.
+This document describes the system for tracking the download counts of Rancher Desktop release assets over time.

 ## 1. Goal

 The primary goal is to collect daily download statistics for Rancher Desktop release assets to enable trend analysis.
-Since GitHub only provides cumulative counts, this project will create a historical record of those counts.
+Since GitHub only provides cumulative counts, this project creates a historical record of those counts.

-## 2. High-Level Approach
+## 2. System Architecture

-A Go program will be executed daily to fetch download counts from the GitHub API.
-The results will be stored in CSV files.
-A GitHub Action will be used to automate this process.

-## 3. Git Branching Model

-The project uses a two-branch model to separate the application code from the data.

--   **`main` branch:** Contains the Go program (`main.go`) and the GitHub Actions workflow.
+### 2.1.
+Overview

+The system consists of two Go programs that are executed daily by a GitHub Actions workflow:

+-   `cmd/github/main.go`: Fetches download counts for Rancher Desktop release assets from the GitHub API.
+-   `cmd/brew/main.go`: Fetches installation analytics for the Rancher Desktop Homebrew cask from the Homebrew API.

--   **`data` branch:** Contains the collected download data in CSV files and the daily statistics file (`daily_stats.txt`).
+The collected data is stored in CSV files on a separate `data` branch of the repository.

-## 4. Implementation Details

-### 4.1.
-Data Fetching and Asset Selection
+### 2.2.
+Data Sources

--   **Language:** The data-fetching script will be written in Go.
--   **Source:** The script will target the `rancher-sandbox/rancher-desktop` repository and fetch all of its releases, not just the latest one.
+-   **GitHub API**: The system fetches release and asset information from the `rancher-sandbox/rancher-desktop` repository using the GitHub API.
--   **Asset Filtering:** For each release, the script will only track release assets that have a corresponding `.sha512sum` file in the same release.
-This focuses the data collection on the main distributable artifacts and filters out source code archives and other assets.
+-   **Homebrew API**: The system fetches Homebrew installation analytics from the `https://formulae.brew.sh/api/cask/rancher.json` endpoint.

-### 4.2.
+### 2.3.
 Data Storage

--   **Directory:** All data will be stored in the `data/` directory on the `data` branch.
+All data is stored in CSV files in the `data/` directory on the `data` branch.

+### 2.4.
+Automation

+A GitHub Actions workflow in `.github/workflows/daily-download-count.yml` automates the process of fetching and storing the data.
+The workflow is scheduled to run daily.

+## 3. Data Schema

+### 3.1.
+GitHub Download Counts

--   **File Structure:** A separate CSV file will be created for each main asset (e.g., `data/rancher-desktop.msi.csv`).
--   **File Content:** Each CSV file will contain three columns:
+A separate CSV file is created for each release asset (e.g., `data/rancher-desktop.msi.csv`).
+Each file contains the following columns:

 -   `date`: The date of the data capture (YYYY-MM-DD).
 -   `asset_downloads`: The cumulative download count for the main asset file.
 -   `sha512sum_downloads`: The cumulative download count for the corresponding `.sha512sum` file.

-This structure allows for easy manual inspection of the data for a specific asset while also capturing the relationship between the asset and its checksum file downloads.

-## 5. Development Phases

-This project was developed in several phases.
-The initial development is complete, and the project is now in a maintenance phase.

-1.  **Phase 1: Local Script Development**
-    - Create this `PLAN.md` document.
-    - Develop the Go script (`main.go`) to implement the data fetching and file writing logic.
-    - Write unit tests for the file writing logic to ensure correctness.
-    - Test the script locally to ensure it correctly fetches data and creates the CSV files.
-    - Create a `.gitignore` file.

-2.  **Phase 2: GitHub Action Automation**
-    - Create a GitHub Actions workflow file in `.github/workflows/`.
-    - The workflow will trigger on a daily schedule.
-    - The workflow will:
-        - Set up the Go environment.
-        - Check out the `main` branch.
-        - Create a git worktree for the `data` branch in a `data-worktree` directory.
-        - Run the Go script from the `data-worktree` directory.
-        - Commit any changes in the worktree back to the `data` branch.

-## 6. Phase 3: Enhanced Commit Messages with Daily Statistics

-To make the daily commit messages more informative, the Go script has been enhanced to generate statistics about the daily download counts.
-These statistics are used in the body of the commit message.

-### 6.1.
-Statistics to Collect

--   **Total Daily Downloads:** The script calculates the total number of downloads for all main assets (excluding `.sha512sum` files) for the current day.
--   **Top 10 Assets by Daily Downloads:** The script identifies the top 10 assets with the highest download counts for the current day.

-### 6.2.
-Implementation Details

-1.  **Go Script Modifications:**
-    - The `recordDownloadData` function was updated to calculate the daily download count by subtracting the previous day's total downloads.
-    - The `main` function was updated to collect these daily download counts.
-    - The `generateStatistics` function was updated to work with daily download counts.
-    - The script writes these statistics to a new file, `daily_stats.txt`, in the `data` branch.

-2.  **GitHub Actions Workflow Modifications:**
-    - The workflow is updated to read the content of `daily_stats.txt` from the worktree.
-    - The content of the file is used as the body of the commit message.

-## 7. Timezone and Schedule

-To ensure that the daily download data is captured for the correct day, the timezone for recording data has been updated.

--   **Schedule:** The GitHub Actions workflow is scheduled to run at 8:00 UTC.
--   **Timezone:** The Go script now uses the `Pacific/Niue` timezone (UTC-11) to record the date for the download counts.
-This ensures that all downloads for a given day are attributed to the same day, even if the GitHub Action is delayed by several hours.

-## 8. Phase 4: Homebrew Analytics
+### 3.2.
+Homebrew Analytics

-To gain more insight into the distribution of Rancher Desktop, this phase will focus on collecting and storing Homebrew installation analytics.

-### 8.1.
-Goal

-The goal of this phase is to track the installation trends of Rancher Desktop on Homebrew over time.

-### 8.2.
-Data Source

-The analytics data will be fetched from the Homebrew API.
-The data is available in a JSON file for each cask.
-For Rancher Desktop, the URL is `https://formulae.brew.sh/api/cask/rancher.json`.
+The Homebrew analytics data is stored in `data/homebrew_analytics.csv`.
+This file contains the following columns:

-The API provides the total number of installations over sliding windows of 30, 90, and 365 days.
-It is not possible to derive daily download numbers from this data.
-The data is also aggregated and does not provide a breakdown by platform or architecture.

-### 8.3.
-Implementation Details

-1.  **Go Program:**
-    -   A Go program, `cmd/brew/main.go`, fetches and processes the Homebrew analytics data.
-    -   The program fetches the JSON data from the Homebrew API.
-    -   It parses the JSON and extracts the 30, 90, and 365-day installation counts.

-2.  **Data Storage:**
-    -   The data is stored in a new CSV file, `data/homebrew_analytics.csv`.
-    -   The CSV file has the following columns:
 -   `date`: The date of data capture (YYYY-MM-DD).
 -   `30d`: The total installations in the last 30 days.
 -   `90d`: The total installations in the last 90 days.
 -   `365d`: The total installations in the last 365 days.

-3.  **GitHub Actions Workflow Modifications:**
+## 4. Implementation Details

+### 4.1.
+GitHub Analytics

+The `cmd/github/main.go` program fetches all releases for the `rancher-sandbox/rancher-desktop` repository.
+For each release, it only tracks release assets that have a corresponding `.sha512sum` file in the same release.
+This filters out source code archives and other non-essential assets.

+### 4.2.
+Homebrew Analytics

+The `cmd/brew/main.go` program fetches the JSON data from the Homebrew API, parses it, and extracts the 30, 90, and 365-day installation counts.

+### 4.3.
+Commit Message Generation

+To make the daily commit messages more informative, the `cmd/github/main.go` program generates statistics about the daily download counts.
+These statistics are written to `daily_stats.txt` and used as the body of the commit message.
+The statistics include:

+-   **Total Daily Downloads**: The total number of downloads for all main assets for the current day.
+-   **Top 10 Assets by Daily Downloads**: The top 10 assets with the highest download counts for the current day.

+## 5. Operational Details

+### 5.1.
+Schedule

-    -   The existing GitHub Actions workflow runs the `cmd/brew/main.go` program daily.
+The GitHub Actions workflow is scheduled to run daily at 8:00 UTC.

-    -   The workflow commits the updated `data/homebrew_analytics.csv` file to the `data` branch.
+### 5.2.
+Timezone

+The Go scripts use the `Pacific/Niue` timezone (UTC-11) to record the date for the download counts.
+This ensures that all downloads for a given day are attributed to the same day, even if the GitHub Action is delayed by several hours.

+### 5.3.
+Git Branching Model

+The project uses a two-branch model to separate the application code from the data:

+-   **`main` branch:** Contains the Go programs and the GitHub Actions workflow.
+-   **`data` branch:** Contains the collected download data in CSV files and the daily statistics file (`daily_stats.txt`).